Damul

 3 R to the side.

-4 Hop on the R kicking L foot down forwards in a pushing motion with heel down.
+4 Hop on the R kicking L foot down forwards in a pushing motion with heel down (a spade digging motion).

 2 Repeat bar 1 in mirror image (L side, R close, L side, L hop).

-Optionally, to make it even more energetic, do L across behind on count 2 so as to travel further and/or do the steps in counts 1-3 running.
+I sometimes ham this up by doing L across behind on count 2 so as to travel further, flick the lower leg up behind whilst doing so and/or do the steps in counts 1-3 running.

 Part B